 It will be highly important to understand how your revenue is impacted by RAP payments.
 By putting together a picture of that now you will be better prepared to navigate the transition year and move to NOA submissions in 2022.
 Make sure you’re keeping track of your most important KPIs and watching them over the transition period.

 2021 will likely be a year for considerable changes in your submission processes.
 Begin talking with your leadership team to come up with a transition plan that will allow you to move smoothly from RAP to NOA with the least financial impact possible.

 Plan for a future of NOA

 To minimize the impact of this shift, make sure you’re prioritizing communication with your billers and coders and emphasizing the importance that timely filing plays for the financial health of your organization.
 You may want to consider additional training to ensure that everything is ready for when RAP fades away completely.

-If you anticipate challenges and would like to consider working with an outsourced organization who already understands the challenges around RAP and NOA, contact us to get started on the right path.
+If you anticipate challenges with your home health billing and home health coding and would like to consider working with an outsourced organization who already understands the challenges around RAP and NOA, contact us to get started on the right path.